This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 - residents accompanying GCC nationals

-- those on 96-hour permits for special missions
+- visitors on 96-hour permits for special missions

-We’ve gathered all you need to know about Dubai and the UAE tourist visa extension in our dedicated article.
+We’ve gathered all you need to know about Dubai and the UAE tourist visas in our dedicated article.

 UAE residence visa renewal